 Arts such as music, drama, drawing and painting, crafts and philosophy are an important part of children's developmental process, but they also should be part of every individual's life.

 We believe that there is creativity within everyone and a need for more play, games and physical activities in all of our lives.
-Fun is the key to get children's interest when introducing them to new ideas, so we always work on interesting and funny ways to work with the younger generation.
+Fun is the key to getting children's interest when introducing them to new ideas, so we always work on interesting and funny ways to work with the younger generation.
 Similarly, with adults, we believe that the inner creative child is still there and needs nourishment too.

 Since early childhood Lukasz has always been a creative person with his hands on everything he could try from music, crafts, painting, drawing, recording music, photo and video editing, carving spoons and writing books - you name it!

 After studying all aspects of human nature for the last 20 years he has discovered that the main patterns and scripts of our lives begin in the early years when we develop our personality.
 The way we were treated when we were children and the opportunities that arise during this time, create our personality for our whole life.
-With this knowledge and the natural gift to form good relationships people, he decided to work with kids, teenagers and adults to help develop their natural creative talents and abilities, to create unique opportunities for them to learn in this rapidly changing world.
+With this knowledge and the natural gift to form good relationships with people, he decided to work with kids, teenagers and adults to help develop their natural creative talents and abilities and to create unique opportunities for them to learn in this rapidly changing world.

 When working with children all the rules and national guidelines for good practice are followed, always thinking of children first.